barryvdh/laravel-ide-helper/readme.md

 ### Work in progress: Model docs

 If you don't want to write your properties yourself, you can use the (experimental) command `ide-helper:models` to generate phpDocs, based on table columns, relations and getters/setters.
-Very alpha, so please provide feedback if you want.
+Still in beta, so please provide feedback if you want.
-Docs are written to a phpfile in the root of the project, so you can move the docs to the real model.
+Docs are written to a phpfile (_ide_helper_models.php) in the root of the project, so you can move the docs to the real model.

+You can now also write the comments directly to your Model file, using the -W argument.
+Please make sure to backup your models, before writing the info.
+It should keep the existing comments and only append new properties/methods.

 For now, only models in app/models are scanned.
-The optional argument tells what models to use.
+The optional argument tells what models to use (also outside app/models).
 `php artisan ide-helper:models Post,User`

 Note: With namespaces, uses \\ instead of \
 `php artisan ide-helper:models API\\User`

 This creates a file with the phpDocs for each Model.
 You should check and change them to be more accurate.
-It doesn't know if datetimes are returned as string or DateTime/Carbon, but I assume they are.
 Also, all relations are Eloquent|Eloquent[] by default, you can change them to the actual Model.
 After copying the phpdocs to your model, you can clear the file, so your IDE only uses the real source.